Duvard1/GreenCommerce/Backend/Domains/Authentication/Register/app/register-service/README.md

 ---

+## 🔥 Design pattern - DRY (Don't Repeat Yourself)

+This `register-service` microservice applies the DRY (Don't Repeat Yourself) principle because it avoids redundancy in logic and configurations through good organizational practices:

+- **Centralized logic:** All registration logic (existence check, encryption, and saving) is encapsulated in a single class (RegisterService), avoiding repetition in the controller or other components.

+- **Use of annotations:** You use Lombok’s @Data and JPA and Swagger annotations (@Column, @Schema) to avoid repeating common code such as getters, setters, and documentation, keeping the model clean.

+- **Reusable configurations:** You define the PasswordEncoder as a @Bean in PasswordEncoderConfig, allowing it to be reused across the application without duplicating its instance or logic.

+---
 ## ⚙️ Database Configuration

 This microservice connects to a **MySQL** database hosted on **AWS RDS**.
 The configuration is done using the following credentials: